Building the bridge between ops and engineering

 Infrastructure

 Homelab setups, Docker stacks, self-hosted services.
-Proxmox, Unraid, and friends.
+Proxmox, Unraid, and the learning that comes from running them.

 Full-Stack